1. Arch Support

 A stylish sneaker with a shock absorbent footbed, removable insole, and leather or suede upper.

-A breathable mesh sneaker with cushioned EVA insole and supportive heel for all-day comfort.
+A black mesh sneaker with padded insoles and arch-supporting midsoles for ultimate comfort.

 Supportive sneakers typically offer features like cushioned insoles, arch support, sturdy heel counters, and shock-absorbing soles.
 Look for sneakers with breathable uppers and flexible outsoles to ensure comfort and stability during wear.